groq/mlagility/docs/benchit_user_guide.md

   - Typically, this will point to a remote VM where a target device is installed.
   - Also available as an API argument, `benchit(ip=...,)`.
 - `--device TYPE` is the type of device to be used.
-  - _Note_: MLABench is flexible with respect to which specific devices can be used, as long as they meet the requirements in the [Devices and Runtimes table](#devices-runtimes-table).
+  - _Note_: MLAgility is flexible with respect to which specific devices can be used, as long as they meet the requirements in the [Devices and Runtimes table](#devices-runtimes-table).
     - The `benchit()` API will simply use whatever device, of the given `TYPE`, is available on the machine specified by `--ip`.
-    - For example, if you specify `--device nvidia` and an `IP` that corresponds to a VM with an Nvidia A100 40GB installed, then MLABench will use that Nvidia A100 40GB device.
+    - For example, if you specify `--device nvidia` and an `IP` that corresponds to a VM with an Nvidia A100 40GB installed, then MLAgility will use that Nvidia A100 40GB device.
   - Valid values include:
     - `x86` (default): Intel and AMD x86 CPUs.
     - `nvidia`: Nvidia GPUs.